WalletScrutiny/WalletScrutinyCom/_android/com.ejara.ejarav2.md

 Most notably, it also provided the ability to backup the private keys using seed phrases.

-It however, does not make any claim that it is Open Source.
+It however does not make any claim that its source is public for audit.

 It had a repository but they were unrelated to the Android or iOS apps.